DaymondLing/ROCKS.jl/README.md

 - `cumliftcurve`, cumulative actual and predicted lift curves
 - `liftable`, actual and predicted lift tables
 - `cumliftable`, cumulative actual and predicted lift tables

-## Project Status

-This is work in progress, development is against the more recent versions of Julia, e.g., 1.4 and up.